 Holding the line on costs remains central to ICBC's financial strategy.
 Success in reducing controllable costs represents one piece of this strategy.
-Controllable costs in 2004 are estimated to be \$485 million, well below the 2004 plan of \$508 million.
-The 2005 outlook at \$501 million represents an increase of only 3.3%, lower than the rate of inflation.
+Controllable costs in 2004 were \$474 million, well below the 2004 plan of \$508 million.
+The 2005 outlook at \$491 million represents an increase of 3.6%.
 ICBC continues to prepare for one-time costs expected as part of proposed legislative and regulatory changes discussed earlier.

 Another piece of this strategy is ICBC's use of supply management and procurement practices to improve the value of goods and services.
 Initiatives such as streamlining ICBC's procure-to-pay processes and implementing performance arrangements with suppliers bring this strategy to life.
 ICBC's performance-based compensation model with the collision repair industry is intended to positively influence vehicle repairs and claims costs by improving efficiencies within these shops, with initiatives such as a streamlined authorization and supplement process.
 A third element of fiscal discipline is managing claims costs.
 ICBC invests in various initiatives and programs that keep these costs under control.
 For example, efforts underway to review the service delivery model will help minimize overhead, eliminate unnecessary tasks, and automate functions while enhancing the overall customer contact experience.
 ICBC's partnership with the Ministry of Public Safety and Solicitor General to provide enhanced traffic law enforcement on BC roads will further reduce crashes and crime and keep insurance premiums as low as possible.
-So too will initiatives such as the Graduated Licensing Program and the approximately \$46 million that ICBC invests in road safety and loss management activities each year.
+So too will initiatives such as the Graduated Licensing Program and the approximately \$43 million that ICBC invests in road safety and loss management activities each year.

-As part of recent legislative changes, the government mandated that ICBC hold specific levels of capital which it has deemed prudent for basic insurance, optional insurance, and for the company as a whole.
+As part of recent legislative changes, the government mandated that ICBC hold specific levels of capital for basic insurance, optional insurance, and for the company as a whole.
 Specifically, ICBC's optional business will be required to hold a minimum level of capital that is comparable to its competitors.